Key Largo, Florida

 [source: fla-keys.com]

-Not only is the Spiegel Grove a magnificent wreck to dive on, but divers will also find that it has become exactly what it was intended to: an artificial reef and a backbone to the coral reef structure of the third-largest barrier reef in the world.
-Today, you can see it covered in beautiful coral providing a home to countless ocean creatures!
+Not only is the Spiegel Grove a magnificent wreck to dive on, but divers will also find that it has become exactly what it was intended to be: an artificial reef and a backbone to the coral reef structure of the third-largest barrier reef in the world.
+Today, you can see it covered in beautiful coral, providing a home to countless ocean creatures!

 Diving the Spiegel Grove & the Florida Keys Wreck Trek

-Dives on the Spiegel Grove are deep dives and advanced level certification is required to do these dives.
+Dives on the Spiegel Grove are deep dives, and advanced-level certification is required to do these dives.
 Also, your last deep-dive experience should not be longer ago than one year.
-Divers 15 years and older who are not advanced level certified yet but current in diving can also enjoy diving the Spiegel Grove but must have a dive guide with them.
+Divers 15 years and older who are not advanced-level certified yet, but current in diving, can also enjoy diving the Spiegel Grove, but must have an instructor with them.
 As on all deep dives in the Florida Keys, dive computers are mandatory for each diver to have on Spiegel Grove dives.

 Facebook